Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 More Dutch Christmas Markets

-Those who don’t mind traveling a little bit further for a good Christmas market might want to check out the Floating Christmas Market in Leiden or The Royal Christmas Fair in The Hague.
-We have also celebrated Christmas in Nijmegen; which is in the eastern side of the Netherlands near the German border.
+Those who don’t mind traveling a little bit further might want to check out the Floating Christmas Market in Leiden or The Royal Christmas Fair in The Hague.
+We have also celebrated Christmas in Nijmegen; which is in the eastern side of the Netherlands near the German border and the fun Kleve Christmas Market.

 Christmas Markets Near The Netherlands